 - Financially: diesel engines are more efficient and use up to 20% less fuel suggesting cheaper running costs.
 The cars typically tend to have a slightly higher resale value as well, but this has been changing as of late.

-- Environment: lower CO2 emissions means that diesels from before April 2017 get a lower tax band than petrol engine cars.
+- Environment: lower CO2 emissions mean that diesel cars from before April 2017 gets a lower tax band than petrol engine cars and this could be determined based on the mileage of the vehicle (head to https://mileiq.com/blog-en-us/mileage-deduction to learn about mileage tax deduction).
 For newer diesel cars though, tax is typically higher than for petrol.

 Cons of Diesel